joaquimgomez/joaquimgomez/README.md

 ## Hi 👋  I'm Joa!

 I'm a Computer Science student at **@UPC**.
-Currently I'm carrying out the Final Degree Thesis on NLP trying to found the best text similarity technique from the NLP zoo.
+Currently I'm carrying out the Final Degree Thesis on NLP trying to find the best text similarity technique from the NLP zoo.
 For large texts, the small ones are overcomed.

 - 🔭 I’m currently working at CIT-UPC as a Web Developer and SysAdmin
 - ⚙️ I use daily: `.py`, `.html`, `.css`, `.js`